Steel Peak Wealth Management LLC Sells 170 Shares of Crown Castle International Corp. (REIT) (NYSE:CCI)

-Steel Peak Wealth Management LLC decreased its position in shares of Crown Castle International Corp.
-(REIT) (NYSE:CCI) by 9.3% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 1,663 shares of the real estate investment trust’s stock after selling 170 shares during the quarter.
-Steel Peak Wealth Management LLC’s holdings in Crown Castle International were worth $277,000 at the end of the most recent reporting period.
+Steel Peak Wealth Management LLC decreased its holdings in Crown Castle International Corp.
+(REIT) (NYSE:CCI) by 9.3% during the 3rd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 1,663 shares of the real estate investment trust’s stock after selling 170 shares during the period.
+Steel Peak Wealth Management LLC’s holdings in Crown Castle International were worth $277,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also recently added to or reduced their stakes in CCI.
-Marshall Wace LLP acquired a new position in Crown Castle International during the 1st quarter worth about $118,000.
-APG Asset Management N.V. lifted its holdings in Crown Castle International by 678.9% during the 1st quarter.
-APG Asset Management N.V. now owns 559,864 shares of the real estate investment trust’s stock worth $80,844,000 after buying an additional 487,985 shares during the period.
-Cox Capital Mgt LLC lifted its holdings in Crown Castle International by 7.6% during the 2nd quarter.
-Cox Capital Mgt LLC now owns 5,855 shares of the real estate investment trust’s stock worth $980,000 after buying an additional 413 shares during the period.
-Modus Advisors LLC acquired a new position in Crown Castle International during the 2nd quarter worth about $35,000.
-Finally, Ellevest Inc. lifted its holdings in Crown Castle International by 30.5% during the 2nd quarter.
-Ellevest Inc. now owns 664 shares of the real estate investment trust’s stock worth $111,000 after buying an additional 155 shares during the period.
-93.09% of the stock is currently owned by institutional investors.
+Several other institutional investors and hedge funds have also modified their holdings of CCI.
+Prestige Wealth Management Group LLC boosted its holdings in shares of Crown Castle International by 13.0% during the 3rd quarter.
+Prestige Wealth Management Group LLC now owns 575 shares of the real estate investment trust’s stock valued at $96,000 after acquiring an additional 66 shares in the last quarter.
+Patriot Financial Group Insurance Agency LLC lifted its holdings in Crown Castle International by 7.1% during the 2nd quarter.
+Patriot Financial Group Insurance Agency LLC now owns 1,009 shares of the real estate investment trust’s stock worth $169,000 after buying an additional 67 shares during the period.
+We Are One Seven LLC lifted its holdings in Crown Castle International by 2.5% during the 2nd quarter.
+We Are One Seven LLC now owns 2,840 shares of the real estate investment trust’s stock worth $475,000 after buying an additional 69 shares during the period.
+Conning Inc. lifted its holdings in Crown Castle International by 1.2% during the 3rd quarter.
+Conning Inc. now owns 5,983 shares of the real estate investment trust’s stock worth $996,000 after buying an additional 70 shares during the period.
+Finally, Mutual Advisors LLC lifted its holdings in Crown Castle International by 1.5% during the 2nd quarter.
+Mutual Advisors LLC now owns 4,755 shares of the real estate investment trust’s stock worth $796,000 after buying an additional 72 shares during the period.
+Institutional investors own 93.09% of the company’s stock.

-In other Crown Castle International news, VP Robert Sean Collins sold 2,000 shares of the firm’s stock in a transaction that occurred on Monday, August 3rd.
-The shares were sold at an average price of $164.19, for a total transaction of $328,380.00.
-Following the completion of the transaction, the vice president now owns 2,634 shares of the company’s stock, valued at $432,476.46.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other Crown Castle International news, VP Robert Sean Collins sold 2,000 shares of the firm’s stock in a transaction dated Monday, August 3rd.
+The shares were sold at an average price of $164.19, for a total value of $328,380.00.
+Following the completion of the sale, the vice president now directly owns 2,634 shares in the company, valued at $432,476.46.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
 Also, COO James D. Young sold 6,000 shares of the firm’s stock in a transaction that occurred on Monday, August 24th.
 The shares were sold at an average price of $163.10, for a total transaction of $978,600.00.
 Following the transaction, the chief operating officer now directly owns 192,679 shares of the company’s stock, valued at approximately $31,425,944.90.
 The disclosure for this sale can be found here.
 Corporate insiders own 0.47% of the company’s stock.

-Crown Castle International (NYSE:CCI) last posted its earnings results on Wednesday, October 21st.
-The real estate investment trust reported $0.38 earnings per share for the quarter, missing the Zacks’ consensus estimate of $1.47 by ($1.09).
-Crown Castle International had a return on equity of 7.57% and a net margin of 13.09%.
-During the same quarter in the previous year, the business earned $0.58 EPS.
-Sell-side analysts expect that Crown Castle International Corp. will post 5.77 EPS for the current fiscal year.
+Crown Castle International (NYSE:CCI) last announced its quarterly earnings data on Wednesday, October 21st.
+The real estate investment trust reported $0.38 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $1.47 by ($1.09).
+Crown Castle International had a net margin of 13.09% and a return on equity of 7.57%.
+During the same period in the prior year, the firm earned $0.58 EPS.
+Equities research analysts forecast that Crown Castle International Corp. will post 5.77 EPS for the current fiscal year.

 The company also recently announced a quarterly dividend, which will be paid on Thursday, December 31st.
 Stockholders of record on Tuesday, December 15th will be issued a dividend of $1.33 per share.
 This is a positive change from Crown Castle International’s previous quarterly dividend of $1.20.
 This represents a $5.32 dividend on an annualized basis and a dividend yield of 3.31%.
 The ex-dividend date of this dividend is Monday, December 14th.
 Crown Castle International’s dividend payout ratio is currently 84.36%.